SHANKAR VEDANTAM, HOST:

 (SOUNDBITE OF MUSIC)

-VEDANTAM: Tetlock thinks this metaphor also describes two cognitive styles in people.
+VEDANTAM: Phil Tetlock thinks this metaphor also describes two different cognitive styles among people.
 Foxes have different strategies for different problems.
 They're comfortable with nuance.
 They can live with contradictions.
 Hedgehogs focus on the big picture.
 They see every problem through the lens of a single organizing principle.

-TETLOCK: The hedgehogs are more parsimonious, more decisive.
+TETLOCK: The hedgehogs are more the big-idea people, more decisive.
 In most MBA programs, they'd probably be viewed as better leadership material.

-VEDANTAM: This week on HIDDEN BRAIN, we're listening back to our May 2017 show that tells the story of a hedgehog, a surgeon, who changed the world in daring ways.
+VEDANTAM: This week on HIDDEN BRAIN, we have the story of a hedgehog, a surgeon who changed the world in daring ways.
 His bold style made him a pioneer in what has today become the transgender movement.
 It also propelled him to create one of the world's first international medical missions.
 Like other hedgehogs, this surgeon experienced outsized success until one day, he didn't.

 DON LAUB: It's just a goddamned disaster, an awful thing.